 Challenges:

 While effective, the standard format requires readers to glance between the ingredient list and instructions, which can disrupt the cooking flow.
-Digital recipe cards can help by offering interactive features, like highlighting ingredients as steps progress.
+Digital recipe cards can help overcome this by offering interactive features, like highlighting ingredients as steps progress.

 Example of a Standard Recipe Format:

-This format keeps everything structured and easy to follow, making it ideal for print and digital use.
+This format keeps everything structured and easy to follow, making it ideal for both print and digital use.

 2. Narrative Recipe Format